Papers from Cairdean nan Taighean Tugha – Friends of the Thatched Houses

-Photograph of thatching a house at Kenovay, ca. 1985
+Photograph of a crumbling black-roofed house at Mannal in 2006

 Large postcard showing colour photograph of An Turas – The Journey, an architectural art installation at the pier head at Scarinish commissioned by Tiree Art Enterprises (Chariman: Brian Milne, Scarinish) and completed in 2003.
 On the reverse side are the names of the architects, artists and sponsors, along with an architectural drawing of the structure.